Technique: How to repair the MagSafe Magnetic End

-This is the hyper extended end of a magsafe.
-It is no longer working due to the frayed wire having pulled apart.
+This is a hyper extended end of a magsafe.
+It is no longer working due to the wire having pulled apart.

-Use wire cutters to cut the wire of the magsafe some distance back from the manetic end.
-I used about 4 inches but in reality you can get much closer like maybe an inch, as you will see in the next step.
+Use wire cutters to cut the wire of the magsafe some distance back from the magnetic end.
+I cut about 4 inches back.
+You can get much closer like maybe an inch, as you will see in the next step.

-I used a Stanley knife to cut the nice white cover off the tiny printed circuit board.
-There is a molded plastic cover similar to hot glue or RTV sealer which had to be stripped off the PCB.
+I used a utility knife to cut the nice white cover off the tiny printed circuit board.
+There is a molded plastic cover similar to hot glue which had to be stripped off the PCB.